 Sometimes the answer is actually nothing, you may have performed the perfect interview and have just been unlucky enough to come up against someone that was that little bit better for the job.
-Usually though, there are some common mistakes that we see candidates make that may be the reason the employer decided not to go ahead.
+Often though, there are some really common, simple mistakes that candidates make that may be the reason the employer decided not to go ahead.

 Here are our top 5.